 Panama Papers: Sifting through the rubble

-The documents are illuminating a murky, hazy spider web of dubious financial activity and enormous wealth, some of presumed illicit – for one, Mossack worked with 33 blacklisted companies and individuals, including the cousin of infamous Syrian dictator
+The documents are illuminating a murky, hazy spider web of dubious financial activity and enormous wealth, some of presumed illicit – for one, Mossack worked with 33 blacklisted companies and individuals, including the cousin of the infamous Syrian dictator.

 The Aftermath of the Panama Papers – casualties and reform

 Businesses such as Mossack are a financial tool.It is very possible, indeed quite probable, that the vast majority of the transactions detailed in the Panama Papers are perfectly legal.
 The issue arises with the opacity involved: trusts and mazes of shell companies may well be ways to safeguard assets as much as perfect ways to launder illicit money.
 At the least, it is a tax evasion mechanism that allows the uber-wealthy to dodge redistribution measures like progressive tax brackets, which exacerbates inequality and consolidates inter-generational fortunes.
 Greater transparency, regulation, and vigilance are in order: no doubt, some progress will be made in the upcoming anti-corruption summit summoned by David Cameron.

 Hopefully, this will serve as legal and political dawn on the lack of regulation that such financial service providers have: after all, it is estimated that Mossack only controls a small fraction of the world’s offshore wealth market.
 There is much more to find.